 COVID-19 has exposed the vulnerability of millions of UK workers employed on zero-hours contracts.

-For them, self-isolation means a sudden loss of income, often without access to redundancy payments, sick pay or universal credit.
+For them, self-isolation means a sudden loss of income, often without access to redundancy payments, sick pay, or universal credit.
 According to the Office of National Statistics, a record 974,000 people were on a zero-hours contract for their main job at the end of 2019.
-This is a 130,000 increase on the previous year.
+This is a 130,000 increase over the previous year.